 Based on the International Electrotechnical Commission (IEC) 62056 DLMS/COSEM suite of international standards, IDIS Companion Specifications define precise Use Cases and Options to ensure 100% interoperable smart meter devices.
 The Companions Specification is supported by an independent, proven, and test-driven conformance and interoperability process through certification provided by the IDIS Association.
-The key benefit for utilities is the enablement of multi-vendor sourcing of devices with guaranteeing end-to-end interoperability and interchangeability.
-Furthermore, the IDIS Companions Specifications and testing approach could be extended to incorporate new requirements and specific use cases of utilities whilst still leveraging a proven and open-standards approach.
+In an effort to strengthen interoperability and open standards, the IDIS Association merged with the DLMS User Association in November 2021.

 The IDIS Standard